doctrine/orm/docs/en/reference/unitofwork.rst

 ----------------------------

 Doctrine is a data-mapper that tries to achieve persistence-ignorance (PI).
-This means you map php objects into a relational database that don't necessarily know about the database at all.
+This means you map PHP objects into a relational database that don't necessarily know about the database at all.
 A natural question would now be, "how does Doctrine even detect objects have changed?".